CYBERBULL123/Python-Algorithm/Sorting Algorithm/Bubble sort.md

 **Use Case**: Bubble sort is suitable for small data sets or nearly sorted arrays.
 However, it's not efficient for large datasets due to its quadratic time complexity.

-Feel free to ask about anything else or any other algorithm!